 Thursday 15 April 2021 | 3pm – 4.30pm CET

-The module of Gender and At Risk Communities aims to support projects that work across minority groups, faith communities or around discussions on gender, and aims to answer questions like: How do I reach my target group?
+The module of Gender and At Risk Communities aimed at supporting projects that work across minority groups, faith communities or around discussions on gender, and wanted to answer questions like: How do I reach my target group?
 What knowledge do I need to have to work with my target group?
 And how can I ensure sensitivity to different communities and respond to different community needs?
-It additionally explores interfaith and intercultural aspects that projects should be aware of (such as dietary restrictions, holidays, etc.) and how to work with at-risk communities (such as GRT communities) in a way that ensures their safety?
+It additionally explored interfaith and intercultural aspects that projects should be aware of (such as dietary restrictions, holidays, etc.) and how to work with at-risk communities (such as GRT communities) in a way that ensures their safety.

 Magda Swider | How to approach projects with the LGBTQI+ Community | TEA (Poland)